 Maybe I am just a crazy chicken lady, but I feel like my birds deserve a little more than boring dry feed each day so I make special homemade suet treats for them to enjoy.
 My chickens love to see me coming to their pen with these little morsels.

-The treats that I make are nutritious for the birds and they help keep the flock warm in the winter and cool in the summer.
+The treats that I make are nutritious for the birds and there are two variations that help to keep the flock warm in the winter and cool in the summer.
 The winter treats contain coconut oil or grease and extra corn to give an extra boost of fat and protein that help to keep the birds active and warm.
-The summertime treats are made with ice base for a refreshing respite from the hot weather.
+The summertime treats are made with an ice base for a refreshing respite from the hot weather.

 1) Gather The Ingredients

 Start out by gathering any ingredients that your birds enjoy.